e-veal/splunk-practice-lab/README.md

 ---
 ## Lab Goals
 1. Join Monitoring Console to Cluster Manager with same pass4Symm key
+1. MC should be used as the license master
-2. Ensure data is ingested properly (should be 3 indexes: os, mail, network)
+1. Ensure data is ingested properly (should be 3 indexes: os, mail, network)
-3. Ensure Monitoring Console is monitoring all servers in the environment
+1. Ensure Monitoring Console is monitoring all servers in the environment
-4. Ensure deployment server is configured properly
+1. Ensure deployment server is configured properly

 ## Instructions